When's Stranger Things season 4 released? What's going to happen?

 What date is Stranger Things season 4 released on Netflix?

-This may be a tough pill to swallow, but going by the pattern from seasons 1,2 and 3, it could be late 2020, or early 2021 before we see Stranger Things season 4 released on Netflix in the UK and across the globe.
-So it’s going to be a long wait until we find out what’s going to happen next in the sci-fi show.
+This may be a tough pill to swallow, but going by the pattern from seasons 1, 2 and 3, it could be late 2020, or early 2021 before we see Stranger Things season 4 released on Netflix in the UK and across the globe.
+So it’s likely to be a long wait until we find out what’s going to happen next in the sci-fi show.

 Season 2 came 15 months after season 1, and season 3 came 20 months after season 2.

-In the finale of Stranger Things 3, there was a reference to the Byers and the Wheelers spending Christmas together, and the previous two seasons have revolved around holidays (Halloween and Independence Day in the USA).
-Perhaps December 2020 is our best hope if that is the direction they take…
+In the finale of Stranger Things 3, there was a reference to the Byers and the Wheelers spending Christmas together, and the previous two seasons have revolved around holidays (Halloween and Independence Day in the USA), so perhaps December 2020 is our best hope if that is the direction they take.

-Millie Bobby Brown (who plays Eleven on the show) confirmed on her Instagram that shooting for Stranger Things season 4 would begin “soon! early this year for sure” so we’re taking that as a good sign.
+In any case, it has been reported that filming began in Lithuania in February, and will continue in the States in March, so hopefully production is at least underway.

 Who will be in the cast for Stranger Things season 4?